abuseofnotation/abuseofnotation.github.io/_posts/blog/2018-02-12-pure-reason.md

 The principle of analytic judgements is valid for synthetic judgements as well, however it is not sufficient to justify their existence, as it can only falsify one concept by comparing it with another and, while the truth of a synthetic judgements can be determined merely by looking at judgements themselves, analytic judgements are inherently bound to objects in the real world.

 So what, then, would the principle of such judgements be?
 The only reason we can know about  objects in the real world in the first place is because we experience these objects.
 This principle holds even for objects that we have not yet seen.
-The keyword here is "yet" - even if we haven't experienced a given object, it should be *possible* for us to experience it if it is real, and it is this *possibility* of experience which makes the object real and gives the concept of it validity.
+The key word here is "yet" - even if we haven't experienced a given object, it should be *possible* for us to experience it if it is real, and it is this *possibility* of experience which makes the object real and gives the concept of it validity.
 Even concepts as space and time would lack objective validity if it weren't necessary for experience.

 And, as we said earlier, experience is the result of synthesis, so the supreme principle of all synthetic judgements is that *every object is subjected to the necessary conditions of synthetic unity of the manifold of intuition in a possible experience*.